 2. A waterproof rating that makes sense for riding

-If you are comparing jackets, you will keep seeing "water column".
-That number is about water pressure resistance.
-Many of our core styles sit at 10,000 mm, including the Original, Poncho, Mac, and Trench.
+If you're comparing jackets, you'll keep seeing the term "water column."
+That number refers to water pressure resistance.
+Many of our core styles have a water column rating of 10,000 mm, including the Original, Poncho, Mac, and Trench.

 So, is 10,000 mm waterproof enough for cycling?
 Yes.
-5,000 to 10,000 mm is built for longer rides in heavy rain and wet snow, so 10,000 mm sits right where you want it for commuting and everyday riding.
+A waterproof rating of 5,000 to 10,000 mm is designed for longer rides in heavy rain and wet snow, so 10,000 mm is just right for commuting and everyday riding.

-Breathability is what stops "wet inside" from becoming your new normal.
-We measure breathability using MVTR – this means moisture escaping from inside while keeping water out.
+Breathability is what keeps "wet inside" from becoming your new normal.
+We measure breathability using MVTR – this means allowing moisture to escape from the inside while keeping water out.

 MAIUM's breathability guide:

-In the collection, you will see differences by style.
-For instance, the Mac lists 4000 g/m² breathability, while the Trench lists 5000 g/m² breathability.
-Even styles that note no breathability due to the waterproof coating (e.g. the Original), uses ventilation holes at the armpits.
+In the collection, you'll notice differences in style.
+For example, the Mac lists 4000 g/m² breathability, while the Trench has a breathability rating of 5000 g/m².
+Even styles that do not specify breathability due to their waterproof coating (e.g., the Original) feature ventilation holes under the arms.

-So if you run hot or ride fast, choose accordingly.
+So if you tend to overheat or ride fast, choose accordingly.

-4. Construction details that stop leaks where they start
+4. Construction details that stop leaks at their source

 A fabric rating is only part of the story.
-On a bike, weak points show up quickly: seams, zips, hood edges, and cuff openings.
+On a bike, weak spots become apparent quickly: seams, zippers, hood edges, and cuff openings.

-Across our key styles you will see sealed and taped seams, water-repellent zippers with flaps, adjustable cuffs, and high collars designed to protect mouth and nose.
+Across our key styles, you'll find sealed and taped seams, water-repellent zippers with flaps, adjustable cuffs, and high collars designed to cover your mouth and nose.

 Which MAIUM style is best for cycling?

 It depends on your ride.
-Here is the practical way to choose.
+Here's a practical way to choose.

 The Original

 For full rain protection, city commuting, and slower rides where staying dry is the priority.
-It converts into a poncho via the side zippers, has a 10,000 mm water column and sealed seams, plus ventilation holes at the armpits.
+It converts into a poncho using the side zippers, features a 10,000 mm water column and sealed seams, plus ventilation holes under the arms.

 It is also made from 66 recycled PET bottles.